juxhouse/bela-resources/updaters/Typescript.md

-# Typescript and Javascript BELA Integration
+# Typescript and Javascript BELA Updater
   You can upload your Typescript or Javascript project to BELA

 ## Creating tsconfig file